Rodney1100/Employee-Tracker/README.md

 ## Deployment and Installation

-This app is not deployed, however you can clone this Repository and follow the dependentcies to make the app run in the command line.
+This app has not been deployed.
+However, you can clone this Repository and follow the dependencies to make the app run on the command line.
 ## Demo

 https://drive.google.com/file/d/1f9tBNYJ9mbSYbrrjesIVUR6CLefZAMw1/view